Param-Harrison/kidzode/public/courses/pixel-heroes/chatbot_challenge.md

 # Challenge: Mood Detection

-Add mood detection to make your chatbot understand feelings!
+Challenge time!
+Add mood detection to make your chatbot understand feelings.
+Detect if the user is happy, sad, or excited, and respond with empathy!

-## What to Do
-1. Detect if user is happy, sad, or excited
-2. Respond with appropriate empathy
-3. Make your chatbot a good friend!

 ```python
 import random